MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2016-08-08-drum-talk-tv.markdown

 > Lastly, do you mind if I publicly post this exchange so I can solicit the thoughts of my following across all my channels?
 I'd love to get their thoughts.
 >
 > Anthony

+<div class="facebook-wrapper"><iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FDrumTalkTV%2Fvideos%2F1093114114100585%2F&show_text=1&width=560" width="560" height="482" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true"></iframe></div>

+Here's an example of a video with someone else's watermark and no links to the content provider or the performers, no attribution to the submitter, and any "likes" that come in feed Drum Talk TV's growth, not Row-Loff's.
+(Note the poor quality due to downloading content that was not original.)

 And I followed up with: